 - Establish working relationships with new state board of education members from across the country.

 - Gain an understanding of NASBE’s resources and how the organization can help state boards in their important work.

-In 2020, the New Member Institute was held virtually, on demand sessions are found below.
+In 2020, the New Member Institute was held virtually.
+Watch recordings on-demand, including a session on Parliamentary Procedure.